AbhiAgarwal/gallatin/Classes/Democracy and Difference/Notes/Week1.md

 ### Second Treatise of Government, John Locke.

+#### Class Notes

+- Who is he writing against?
+- Definition of Contract theory
+	- Wrote a constitution & made a government
+	- Charles Mills: Excluding individiuals when forming a society
+		- excluding people in "other"
+- Man can use animals
+	- Superior to the animals
+- "State of nature"
+	- Giving up on natural liberties
+	- Everyone is given an even right to rule
+	- We are naturally equal
+- Writing against divine right
+	- Inherited privilege
+	- Kings are descended from Adam
+	- If it is agreed then it is okay.
+- Governments are modeled to family structure.
+- "Negative-freedom"
+	- Governments don't give you anything.
+	- Doesn't allow you to do more: just protection
+	- Individiual is in the center
+	- Governent: formed to protect "property"
+		- "property": that you own or yourself
+		- Put your labor into it, and you on it?
+- Locke really did think it happened.
+	- there is a pre-history
+	- There was a state of nature before our government
+- Left things out in the contract
+	- "accidently?"
+	- there were biases
+	- it's not like things have been solved today
+- Lets excavate the history
+- Locke is aware of slaves, etc.
+	- Everyone was really invested in this particular things.
+	- All philisophers had slaves.

+#### Personal Notes

 95

 - When any number of men have in this way consented to make one community or government, that immediately incorporates them, turns them into a single body politic in which the majority have a right to act on behalf of the rest and to bind them by its decisions.